Artifactory allows you to control access to repositories via Permission Targets.

 Include and Exclude Patterns

 Using an "Ant-like" script, you can specify any number of Include or Exclude Patterns as a comma-separated list in the corresponding entry field.
-Alternatively, you can select one of the common predefined patterns in the corresponding drop-list.
-Selecting None from the drop list clears the corresponding entry field.

 In the example above, source files have been excluded from the Permission Target named "Not sources" using the appropriate Exclude Pattern.